graphaware/offheap/README.md

 Map<Key, Value> sharedMap = new SharedOffHeapMap(new File(System.getProperty("java.io.tmpdir"), "test.dat"), 10_000);
 ```

-Warning: this map will not grow.
+*Warning: this map will not grow*.
 You need to know approximately the number of entries you want to hold in it before creating it.
 It is therefore ideal for using as a shared cache implementation for processes running on the same machine.
 If you need an off-heap map that can grow arbitrarily, see the next section

 == OffHeapMap